I bought my bus in England in 1996 for about £3500. It was an old 1986 Hackney Council School Bus that had been retired. It was in pretty good shape.

 I decided to approach THBM and, after a meeting, they extended their resources to Grace and I. For a few months we were parked in their front parking lot.

 I decided to install a green screen in the bus so that I could do monthly livestreams and teach on line classes during the pandemic to make money.
 It was surprisingly successful.
 Cramped, but successful.

 Necessity has always been the mother of invention.

-Three months later, on March 27th, 2021.
-I got permission to build a wood box measuring 6m x 2m x 3m tall, 100 meters from the bus to store all of the installation and art materials I had created at the Wagon village for the festival.
-I got to keep them as part of my agreement and I had been able to store them at the Wagon village until I found a new location.
+Three months later, on March 27th, 2021, I got permission to build a wood box measuring 6m x 2m x 3m tall, 100 meters from the bus to store all of my installation and art materials.
+I had created a lot of elements for the Wagon village festival.
+I called it “The Box”

 THBM had a garbage dumpster in front of their building and every day the companies working inside were throwing out perfectly good timber and other materials that would have cost a fortune if I had had to purchase them.
-I started to accumulate the best stuff in this box.
+I started to accumulate the best stuff in “The Box”.

 It amazed me to no end what people would throw away.
 Used once for a show and then dumped in the dumpster.